ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Pad, Tran
     Always blank.

-2.4.9.1 Terminals on a VIRPASS TCP line for VIRKIX
+Terminals on a VIRPASS TCP line for VIRKIX
+""""""""""""""""""""""""""""""""""""""""""

     A VIRPASS TCP line for communication with VIRKIX uses a single sub-group of terminals dedicated to outgoing calls.
 Either explicit or repeated definitions can be used.
-The terminals are defined as type 3, compression 2, and the “Possible calls” field must be set to
-    2. The “Relay” field in the terminal definition must contain the name of the VIRKIX relay which will be activated at connection time.
+The terminals are defined as type 3, compression 2, and the “Possible calls” field must be set to 2.
+The “Relay” field in the terminal definition must contain the name of the VIRKIX relay which will be activated at connection time.
 In the case of incoming X25 calls this relay is defined in the VIRKIX menu “Interface X25” – “Appels X25 entrant”.
 The “Type de ligne” field in the relay definition must contain the value X25VIRPA (or E25TCPIP in previous versions of VIRKIX).
 Unlike other terminal types, the relay name specified here is not the name of a VTAM LU.

 |image32|

-*Fig. 32 - Terminals on a VIRPASS TCP line for VIRKIX*
+*Terminals on a VIRPASS TCP line for VIRKIX*

-**2.4.10 Definition of a VIRPASS TCP line for VIRNT**
+VIRPASS TCP line for VIRNT
+^^^^^^^^^^^^^^^^^^^^^^^^^^

     A VIRNT system can be connected to VIRTEL to act as an X25 gateway handling incoming and outgoing connections to and from VIRTEL, or to act as a LECAM server.
 Communication between VIRTEL and VIRNT can be established using either an APPC line or a TCP/IP line.
 This section describes TCP/IP mode.

 |image33|

-*Fig. 33 - Definition of a VIRPASS TCP line for VIRNT*
+Definition of a VIRPASS TCP line for VIRNT
+""""""""""""""""""""""""""""""""""""""""""

 Remote ident
     Always blank.

 Local ident
     This field must be the same as the TCP/IP port referenced under the heading “HOST IP Port” in the VIRPASS.INI file on the VIRNT system.

 Prefix
     Terminal name prefix (see below).